You can keep on scrolling to read more about me or visit one of my social media spaces.

 --> of the professional kind

-Currently, I work as a front end developer at Vodafone .
-My team and I are reponsible for maintaining the online shop and building new features into it.
-It feels great to deliver quality experiences to our users online.
+Currently, I work as an app frontend developer at GRID.
+My team and I are reponsible for maintaining the iOS and Android apps and building new features into it.

-Create a Chrome extension to make internal calls.
-This allowed an employee to click on a number and their telephone number would start dialing.
+I created a Chrome extension for employees to make internal calls.
+This allowed an employee to click on a number and their physical telephone would start dialing their colleagues phone number.

-I built a custom backend to allow clients or project managers to select the Instagram pictures that could be shown on the frontend of applications.
+I built a custom backend for a wordpress site to allow clients or project managers to select the Instagram pictures from their account that should be shown on the frontend of their websites.

 --> of the private projects kind